-Airside drivers may challenge individual Penalty Infringement Notices in writing to the BAC Airside Operations Licensing email address within 5 (five) days of the notice being issued stating why the suspension should be withdrawn.
-Notices will be issued in writing via electronic means.
-A company or operational manager must endorse any appeal notice.
+Airside drivers may challenge individual Penalty Infringement Notices, by writing to the BAC Airside Operations Centre within 14 (fourteen) days of the notice being issued and stating why the notice should be withdrawn.

 The driver's response to the show cause notice will be considered by the Airside Operations Centre.
 A Driver's Authority to Drive Airside may be suspended pending this show cause process.